 Participate in the annual Agency’s child welfare services contractors' meeting.

 Utilize encrypted email for any electronic communication regarding a Child and/or a Child’s family.

+Serve any Child referred to the Contractor from within the Contractor’s contracted Service Area.

+Accept referrals and provide contracted services on a No Reject, No Eject basis.

 1.3.5.2.2 Delivery of SAL services

 Throughout the delivery of SAL services, the Contractor shall support each Child’s development of necessary skills, tools, and abilities to attain Self-Sufficiency while ensuring the safety, Permanency, and well-being of the Child.
 The Contractor shall: